postgres-x2/postgres-x2/README.md

 # Postgres-X2
 Postgres-XC is an advanced object-relational cluster database management system that supports an extended subset of the SQL standard, including transactions, foreign keys, user-defined types and functions.
 This distribution also contains C language bindings.

+# Project information
+Please refer to the [Charter](http://postgres-x2.github.io/charter.html) for the project information

+#License
+Project license same as PostgreSQL, meaining [PostgreSQL license](http://www.postgresql.org/about/licence/) (like BSD).

+#Features
+* **Share nothing architecture**
+* **Write scalable PostgreSQL cluster** : More than 3× scalability performance speedup with five servers, compared with pure PostgreSQL (DBT‐1).
+Result as of 1.0 release.
+Ways to improve more scalability are known.
+* **Synchronous multi‐master configuration** : Any update to any master is visible from other masters immediately.
+* **Table location transparent** : Can continue to use the same applications.No change in transaction handling.
+* **Based upon PostgreSQ** :Same API to Apps as PostgreSQL

 # Status
 ##Latest release
 The latest release is Postgres-XC 1.2.1 based on PostgreSQL 9.3, you can download it from here [Postgres-XC 1.2.1](https://github.com/postgres-x2/postgres-x2/releases/tag/XC1_2_1_PG9_3)